Cloud-Architekt/cloud-architekt.github.io/_drafts/2020-12-11-identity-security-monitoring.md

 - Microsoft’s “[deployment guide of Azure AD Monitoring](https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/plan-monitoring-and-reporting)” gives you an general overview of aspects and options to integrate or archive logs.
 The [latency of Azure AD logging and the risk detections](https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/reference-reports-data-retention) should be also considered (for your security response and processes).
 - [Retention of the reports](https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/reference-reports-data-retention) depends on type of activity and your Azure AD license.
-- [Costs](https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/concept-activity-logs-azure-monitor#azure-monitor-logs-cost-considerations) should be calculated based on the requirements for long-term Retention.
+- [Costs](https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/concept-activity-logs-azure-monitor#azure-monitor-logs-cost-considerations) should be calculated based on the requirements for long-term retention.
 - Pay attention to missing audit logs of privileged activities in Azure Monitor.
-    - Example: [Azure EA portal and changes of ownership will not be audited]((https://www.cloud-architekt.net/azure-ea-management-security-considerations/)) but has effects on Azure RBAC!
+    - Example: [Azure EA portal and changes of ownership will not be audited](https://www.cloud-architekt.net/azure-ea-management-security-considerations/) but has effects on Azure RBAC!
 - [Rate limitation of „Azure Alerts“](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/alerts-rate-limiting) should be considered for your service emergency and operational notifications.
 - [Identity Protection provides new APIs](https://docs.microsoft.com/en-us/graph/api/resources/identityprotection-root?view=graph-rest-beta) to get events and risk status of your users.
 - I can strongly recommended to test and validate the detection mechanism in Identity Protection (as described in the [blog post by Sami Lampuu](https://samilamppu.com/2020/10/09/azure-ad-identity-protection-deep-diver-part-2/)).
 Take care on the delay and latency between attack and detection of the various mechanism.
 Keep in mind, risk response (as part of the Risk Policies) must be in accord with your Azure AD implementation.
     - Example: Force password change by risky sign-in detection works only in hybrid environments if password write-back is allowed.
-- Consider the limitations and behavior of [Identity Protection and External Users (B2B Guests)](https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/concept-identity-protection-b2b)
+- Consider the limitations and behavior of "[Identity Protection and External Users (B2B Guests)](https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/concept-identity-protection-b2b)"
 - Hybrid identity environment: Collect and monitor [logs from Azure AD Connect servers](https://docs.microsoft.com/en-gb/troubleshoot/azure/active-directory/installation-configuration-wizard-errors#troubleshoot-additional-error-messages) and the ["Password Hash Sync" agent](https://docs.microsoft.com/en-gb/troubleshoot/azure/active-directory/troubleshoot-pwd-sync#event-id-messages-in-event-viewer).
 - You might be facing the follow considerations in your daily work experiences:
     - Name in reports are based on the object name at the time of the event/sign-in